 BAPTISMS

-1) Baptisms may take place throughout the whole year, except during Holy Week and at Christmas (unless special permission has been given);
+1) Baptisms may take place throughout the whole year, except during Holy Week and at Christmas (unless special permission has been given).
+As Fr David has a full-time job, baptisms take place on Saturdays or Sundays.
+Baptisms may take place during fasting seasons; however, organisers are requested to not offer "non-fasting" sweets and other food in the church premises.

-2) The Birth Certificate of the person to be baptised must be produced on the day of the Baptism;
+3) The Birth Certificate of the person to be baptised must be produced on the day of the Baptism or emailed to the priest in advance.

 Those who belong to a denomination that baptises with water in the name of the Trinity and who wish to become Orthodox are received into the Orthodox Church by chrismation.
 Members of other Christian denominations are received by baptism.